laurabpaulsen/DecodingMEG/README.md

 │   │   ├── accuracies_LDA_prop.npy
 │   │   └── ...
 │   ├── plots                           <- Directory for saving plots
+│   ├── cross_decoding.py               <- Script running the cross decoding
-│   ├── decoder_animacy.py              <- Decoder class used for decoding
+│   ├── decoder_animacy.py              <- Decoder class used for within session decoding
+│   ├── decoder_cross.py                <- Decoder class used for cross decoding
-│   ├── decoding_source.py              <- Script running the decoding analysis
+│   ├── decoding.py                     <- Script running the within session decoding
+│   ├── decoding_plots.py               <- Script generating plots of decoding accuracy
-│   └── statistics.py                   <- Linear modelling of accuracy
+│   └── statistics.py                   <- statistical analysis of decoding accuracy
-├── ERF_analysis                        <- Scripts and information used for ERF analysis │   ├── data
+├── ERF_analysis                        <- Scripts and information used for ERF analysis │   ├── plots                           <- Directory for saving plots
-│   │   ├── xbin_grad.npz
-│   │   ├── ybin_grad.npy
-│   │   ├── ybin_seshindsgrad.npy
-│   │   └── ...
-│   ├── plots                           <- Directory for saving plots
 │   └── erf.py                          <- Generate plots of ERFs and saves the standard deviation of the ERFs needed for the decoding analysis
 ├── preprocessing                       <- Scripts for preprocessing of the data